GSA/ficam-management/pages/08_privacy.md

 <i class="fa fa-check-square-o"></i> &nbsp;**Apply Privacy Controls**
 - [NIST 800-53, Revision 4 (Appendix J)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf){:target="_blank"} is a catalog of effective privacy controls and practices to protect programs and systems that maintain PII.
 - Address processes and procedures related to consent, individual access, redress, and complaint management.

-### Privacy Tip

-We encourage you to provide redress mechanisms even when they’re not required by the Privacy Act.
-Promote confidence in your users’ interactions with the government by allowing them to provide feedback and rectify issues with their PII.